Symptoms of coronavirus (COVID-19)

 Testing and tracing for coronavirus (COVID-19)

-Everyone over five years of age in Northern Ireland with symptoms of coronavirus (COVID-19) is now eligible for testing.
+Everyone in Northern Ireland with symptoms of coronavirus (COVID-19) is now eligible for testing.

 There is also a contact tracing programme in place.
 This is a method to help prevent the further spread of infections such as COVID-19.

-You can find information on testing, how to book a test and the contact tracing programme on the Public Health Agency website.
+Information on testing, how to book a test and the contact tracing programme is available on the following page.

-The new app is dedicated to providing people across Northern Ireland with immediate advice and links to vital trusted information.
+The new symptom checker app is dedicated to providing people across Northern Ireland with immediate advice and links to vital trusted information.

-You can download the COVID-19 NI app for both Apple and Android devices using the relevant links below:
+You can download the COVIDCare NI app for both Apple and Android devices using the relevant links below:

 An online version of the app is available from the following link for those without access to a smartphone but who are able to access a computer or tablet device.